Emacs Lisp: Example

 The first statement, (defun ...), defines a new function, my-split-window-func, which calls split-window-below (the old window-splitting function), then tells the new window to display another (new) buffer.
 The second statement, (global-set-key ...) re-binds the key sequence "C-x 2" to the new function.

-This can also be written using the feature called advice, which allows the user to create wrappers around existing functions instead of defining their own.
-This has the advantage of not requiring keybindings to be changed and working wherever the original function is called, as well as being simpler to write but the disadvantage of making debugging more complicated.
+This can also be written using the feature named advice, which allows a user to create wrappers around extant functions instead of defining their own.
+This has the advantages of not needing keybindings to be changed, of working wherever the original function is called, and of being simpler to write, but the disadvantage of making debugging more complex.
 For this reason, advice is not allowed in the source code of GNU Emacs, but if a user wishes, the advice feature can be used in their code to reimplement the above code as follows: